puppetlabs/puppetlabs-kubernetes/REFERENCE.md

  Defaults to {}

 [*kubelet_extra_arguments*]
- A string array to be appended to kubeletExtraArgs in the Kubelet's nodeRegistration configuration applied to both masters and nodes.
+ A string array to be appended to kubeletExtraArgs in the Kubelet's nodeRegistration configuration applied to both control planes and nodes.
  Use this for critical Kubelet settings such as `pod-infra-container-image` which may be problematic to configure via kubelet_extra_config
  Defaults to []